What does your child learn at school each day? Find information about our curriculum subjects here.

 The various parts of the curriculum are not independent of each other and often overlap considerably.
 Some of our work is planned in topics which deliberately cover more than one area of the curriculum at any one time, some aspects of which are taught within specific single subject lessons.

 We hold Acts of Collective Worship each day for all the children.
 Our worship is an expression of our school ethos and Mission Statement.
 We have a strong association with our parish church St Mary the Virgin and the children attend services there on a regular basis, generally on Tuesday mornings.

-Infants attend all special Church Services, such as Harvest, Advent, May Day, Ascension, while the Juniors attend every other week: Upper Juniors alternate with Lower Juniors.
+Reception and Lower School attend all special Church Services, such as Harvest, Advent, May Day, Ascension, while Key Stage 2 attend every other week: Upper School alternate with Middle School.

 All the children take part in 2 Class Acts of Worship each year, to which their “Fan Club” of family and friends are invited.

 Parents have the legal right to withdraw their children from daily acts of collective worship, but are asked to discuss the matter first with the Headteacher.

 The Governing Body has decided that Relationships and Sex Education (RSE), is taught at our school.
 It is introduced at an appropriate age for the children and dealt with sensitively.
 Parents are informed before any major piece of teaching is started and are invited to view the resources used.
 RSE is taught as part of our Science and PSHCE (Personal, Social, Health and Citizenship) Curriculum.

 Parents have the legal right to withdraw their child from RSE Lessons, but are asked to discuss the matter first with the class teacher or Headteacher.